tiburona/mbamk/README.md

 #### Setting up the XNAT container service for testing

 If you are a trusted user, by default your MBAM development server is configured to access DICOM to NIFTI conversion and Freesurfer recon containers on MIND XNAT.
-If you would like to switch to the mock Freesurfer container for manual testing,

 Because Freesurfer reconstruction is a many-hour process in the best case, for testing purposes it is best to use a mock Freesurfer container that provides output as if Freesurfer ran.
 If you are a trusted developer, you can make MBAM use